zhangmei126/StarWarsVR-UE4-4.21.2/README.md

 This is a passion project and currently being worked on by one person.
 Anyone with proficiency in UE4 that wishes to assist in development can feel free to contact me via GitHub.
 As I am the only dev as of right now, please do let me know about any bugs/issues via GitHub.

+!!AS OF NOW IT IS VERY EARLY IN DEVELOPMENT!!

 Have fun!